 Why I Started AgerTechAI Consulting AS

 I didn't plan this.
-If you'd asked me five years ago what I'd be doing today, I probably would have said something about running a car dealership.
+If you'd asked me five years ago what I'd be doing today, I probably would have said something about running a car dealership, the way I did back then.
 That's what I knew.
-I trained as a financial analyst, but I never worked in finance.
-Instead, I ended up in the automotive industry and stayed for twenty years.
-The last fifteen of those I spent as a leader and general manager at a car dealership — running teams, handling customers, and keeping the operation moving.
+I trained as a financial analyst, but I've never worked in finance.
+Instead, I ended up in the automotive industry and stayed there for over twenty years — eight of those as aftermarket manager, and the last six as general manager at a car dealership.

-But there was always a second thread running in the background.
+But there was always another thought running in the background.
 Computers.
 Networks.
 Figuring out how systems talk to each other.
 IT was never the career plan.
 It was the thing I did on evenings and weekends because I genuinely enjoyed it.
-While my colleagues switched off after work, I was setting up home labs and reading documentation for fun.
+While my colleagues switched off after work, I was setting up PCs and building networks for fun.
 Most people called it a hobby.
 Looking back, it was probably more than that.

-For years, I kept both worlds going.
-The dealership paid the bills.
-Technology scratched the itch.
-I picked up enterprise platforms along the way — Microsoft 365, Azure, Citrix, Salesforce, Visma — not because someone told me to, but because I wanted to understand how businesses actually run under the hood.
+I picked up the enterprise platforms along the way — Microsoft 365, Intune, Azure, Salesforce, Navision and Visma — because I wanted to understand how businesses actually run under the hood.
+Later AI came on top of that: prompt engineering, automation in n8n and Make, and Claude Code for building things myself.

 Then, about two years ago, I got sick.
 The kind of sick that forces you to stop and rethink everything.
 When your health pulls the brakes, you don't get to keep running on autopilot.
 You have to ask yourself what you actually want to spend your time on.

-So I started AgerTechAI Consulting AS.
-Not because I had a grand business plan.
-Because I finally stopped separating what I was good at from what I actually wanted to do.
+So I've set up AgerTechAI Consulting AS and I have a real business plan — I've finally stopped separating what I'm good at from what I actually want to do.

 Want to work with someone who's been on both sides?
 Get in touch.